-When Portugal are playing football, or there is a major competition on, the cafes will have the big screens up in the square for everyone to watch and cheer.
+When Portugal is playing football, or there is a major competition on, the cafes will have big screens up in the square for everyone to watch and cheer.

 If you go along the coast west of Lagos, as far as Sagres, you will find that it is one of the least spoiled parts of the Algarve.
 This is because the territory belongs to the Nature Park – the Parque Natural da Costa Vicentina, and large buildings are not allowed on the coastline west of Burgau.

 As a result, there are no high-rise buildings or large and noisy resorts, and the whole area west of Luz at Burgau and Salema remains largely peaceful and low-key.

 Most of the coast is linked by a coastal path and you can easily walk between the villages.
 Salema to Luz, or Luz to Lagos are particularly beautiful routes.

 If the busy and somewhat hectic atmosphere of the western Algarve is a bit too much for your liking, head to Faro and see what you think of it.

 Faro is quite different from its western neighbours.
 It has an international airport, a modern shopping centre and high-rise apartment blocks, so it’s easy to get something of a big-city vibe living there.

 It’s also a university city, so unlike the tourist areas to the west, Faro is full of life all year round, especially during term-time.